Key West Literary Seminar acquires former home of Elizabeth Bishop

 The house stayed in the Weymouth family for more than 70 years.
 Then, in 2019, 40 years after Bishop’s death, Key West Literary Seminar acquired 624 White Street, the first of the “three loved houses” whose loss she had mourned in her poem “One Art.”

-Now, our work — to restore this national treasure and preserve it as it was when Bishop lived here — begins.
+Today, our work continues to restore this national treasure and preserve it as a testament to Bishop’s impact on American letters.

 Support the restoration of the Elizabeth Bishop House in Key West